ShweataNHegde/shweata-hegde-blog/content/posts/week-15-16-and-17/index.md

 tags: ["life", "term-03"]
 ShowToc: true
 ---
-Here is the grammar-corrected version of your excerpt:

----

 Yet another break.
 No matter how much I try to be consistent, the YIF schedule gets in the way.
 Let me try to recount some important events.

 ## Smog Takeover